Looking for ways to kick-start your UCAT practice? In this blog we outline three key ways to get started with your preparation.

 You may want to read a little bit about the test before you dive in to your preparation properly.
 Make yourself familiar with the test’s structure, format and how the test day will run.

-Giving yourself a general overview of the test is not only a great way to kick-start all your preparation, but it’ll also give you motivate you get practising!
+Giving yourself a general overview of the test is not only a great way to kick-start all your preparation, but it’ll also motivate you to get practising!

 The Medic Portal has created a free online UCAT guide which is definitely worth a read!
 It’s even got 60-second-long videos brimming with tips for each section, so be sure to check under each of the headings.